Euripides once said, “Silence is true wisdom’s best reply.”

 I can still remember standing in front of the audition panel singing the first 4 bars of “Bridge over troubled waters”.
 I was dripping with sweat from the heat radiating out of the floodlights and my nerves were ripping apart my stomach.
 Only 16 years old, I was auditioning for a music performance show on a major TV network.
 After the fifth bar of the song the band suddenly stopped and the room fell dead silent.
 The producer of the show appeared out of nowhere, walked up to me and said “son you’re not ready for TV.”
 I felt humiliated and crushed, but I was determined to fight on.
 I knew this wasn’t the first obstacle I had dealt with and it certainly wouldn’t be the last as I was still very young and they must surely be right.

-My family had been torn apart by divorce and I had to leave my mum and life in Sri Lanka behind.
+My family had been experienced lots of issues and I sadly had to leave my mum and life in Sri Lanka behind.
 Growing up as a kid in Sri Lanka I felt the closest to her and yet I was leaving her behind boarding a jumbo jet plane and migrating to the Land of Milk and Honey (Australia).

 Looking back I remember my mum saying, "Dave are you listening to me.
 I'm trying to talk to you.”
 I never heard a thing because as a young man and even still today I constantly had music playing in my head.
 It wasn’t just the songs but the chords, string lines and horn sections.
 All of the notes were arranged in my head like a symphony.
 It was then that I realized that music was given to me as a gift.